 The foregoing is only a summary of the detailed requirements set forth in our Director Nomination Policy and Bylaws regarding director nominations by stockholders.
-Copies of our Director Nomination Policy and Bylaws are available for downloading or printing by going to our public web site at [www.potlatchdeltic.com](http://www.potlatchdeltic.com), and selecting "Investor Resources," and then "Corporate Governance."
+Copies of our Director Nomination Policy and Bylaws may be viewed by going to our website at www.potlatchdeltic.com, and selecting "Investors," and then "Corporate Governance."